Difference Between Common Shares And Preferred Shares

 Common Shares Or Preferred Shares?
 What Are The Differences?

 You have decided to take advantage of the benefits of incorporating.
 Most people have heard of shares in a company and have a pretty good idea of what shares are.
 Fewer people understand the difference between common shares and preferred shares.
+Remember that a registry lacks the legal ability to give you legal advice.
+This means that you risk starting off on the wrong foot.
 If you require more information after reading this, the corporate lawyers at Kahane Law Office in Calgary are happy to help.
 Call 403-225-8810 today.

 There is confusion for new business owners between the terms “common shares”, and “preferred shares”.
 Deciding which to use is also know as deciding your share structure.
 Alberta law makes understanding the difference between common shares and preferred more difficult.
 The Business Corporation Act (Alberta) doesn’t specifically define a “common share” or a “preferred share”.
 The type, and classification, of shares that a company is authorized to issue is set out in the “Articles of Incorporation” of the company